writeson/the-well-grounded-python-developer/README.md

 ## Chapter Installation

-Each chapter has it's own `README.md` file that explains how to install any modules needed by the example programs in that chpater.
+Where necessary, each chapter has it's own `README.md` file that explains how to install any modules needed by the example programs in that chapter.